beekpr/examples/home-screen-widget/profiles/README.md

 yarn serve
 ```

-In order to use your local widget in a tenant, it is required to make accessible from the outside world.
+In order to use your local widget in a tenant, it is required to make it accessible from the outside world.
 One way is to use [NGROK](https://ngrok.com/) to expose your local development.
-Next, you will need to make request to the API to register the widget type and grant access for your tenant.
+Next, you will need to make a request to the API to register the widget type and grant access for your tenant.

 ## Required Steps for Widget Development